touchlab/CrashKiOS/README.md

 ```

 To resolve this, you should tell the linker that Bugsnag will be added later.
 To do that, call `bugsnagLinkerConfig()` in the `kotlin` section of your `build.gradle.kts`.

+## NSExceptionKt

+CrashKiOS and Kermit previously created 2 reports on a crash because none of the crash reporting clients had an obvious way to do one.
+[Rick Clephas](https://github.com/rickclephas) has done some excellent work figuring that out with [NSExceptionKt](https://github.com/rickclephas/NSExceptionKt).
+CrashKiOS now uses part of that library as a base and we've merged the cinterop from Kermit and NSExeptionKt to handle crashes as well as breadcrumb values and log statements.